hannesweisbach/SturmFront/docs/index.md

   <img src="images/debug_case.jpeg" width="35%" alt="Isolation milled engineering prototype PCB in smart wifi plug case with oscilloscope probes and debug adapter attached.">
 </p>

-Note, that the outlet in the picture is not connected to mains, but to an isolation transformer for testing.
+Note that the outlet in the picture is not connected to mains but to an isolation transformer for testing.

 Making a prototype turned out to be a good decision, since I found multiple errors in the PCB which I had fixed for the final, professionally manufactured PCB.
 I still managed to sneak a few issues in the final PCB.
 For example, the silkscreen of the pinout labels of the ISP-connector are hidden underneath the SSR. 😅